 The patent office should also require patent-holders to file a "plain english" abstract of their patent, made available via an easily searchable and sortable database (think categories and tags, as if in a blog).
 Each year the patent-holder should be required to review and update this abstract with their vision of how the patent could be applied to the current state of technology.

 These changes could help make the patent system more productive for society and less dangerous for innovators.
-If you agree with me, please add your thoughts below and share this article with as many people as you can.
+If you agree with me, please share this article with as many people as you can.
 We need innovation to protect innovation.